yesnastassia/environmental-data-ethics-resources/README.md

 [Open Source Initiative Licenses](https://opensource.org/licenses/)-- open software licensing

-#### Storage, Management, Longevity
-* How much/what type of security is necessary to secure the data?

 #### Impacts
 * Beyond the impacts on individual stakeholder lives, are there broader harms to society that could result from the widespread use of this research?
 * Are there similar data available already?
 How is it shared?

 #### Sharing Security Concerns
+* How much/what type of security is necessary to secure the data?
 * Do we need to anonymize the data before sharing?
 * Does the scale need to be changed to share the data?
 * Can you allow queries without making all the data available?